verana-labs/verifiable-trust-spec/spec.md

 }
 ```

-### [DT-JSON-SCHEMA-CRED] Verifiable Trust Json Schema Credential
+### [VT-JSON-SCHEMA-CRED] Verifiable Trust Json Schema Credential

-A DT Json Schema Credential is a [[ref: json schema credential]] self-issued by a Trust Registry DID, that MUST refer to the json schema of a `CredentialSchema` entry created in a `VPR`.
-Issuer of the DT Json Schema Credential MUST be the same DID that the DID of the `TrustRegistry` entry created in the [[ref: VPR]] than owns the `CredentialSchema` entry in the [[ref: VPR]].
+A Verifiable Trust Json Schema Credential is a [[ref: json schema credential]] self-issued by a Trust Registry DID, that MUST refer to the json schema of a `CredentialSchema` entry created in a `VPR`.
+Issuer of the Verifiable Trust Json Schema Credential MUST be the same DID that the DID of the `TrustRegistry` entry created in the [[ref: VPR]] than owns the `CredentialSchema` entry in the [[ref: VPR]].

-A DT Json Schema Credential MUST have a `credentialSchema` property that contains exactly the following:
+A Verifiable Trust Json Schema Credential MUST have a `credentialSchema` property that contains exactly the following:

 ```json
   "credentialSchema": {